Latest Happenings

 The Victor

 Timeless elegance on First Hill.
-Nestled between First Hill’s quiet residential streets and Capitol Hill’s energetic Pike-Pine corridor, The Victor joins a neighborhood of eclectic new residential towers and classic low-rise mixed use buildings.
+Nestled between First Hill’s quiet residential streets and Capitol Hill’s energetic Pike-Pine corridor, The Victor joins a neighborhood of eclectic new residential towers and classic low-rise mixed-use buildings.
 However, the site’s immediate architectural context is a tree-lined avenue of stately brick apartments and Seattle’s First Baptist Church, an ornate chapel built in 1910 that has since been designated as a city landmark.
 Our goal was to design a timeless, high-quality structure that blends seamlessly with its surrounding area.

-Burke & Union
+Burke + Union

 Building Community on the Burke Gilman Trail.
-Burke & Union is located just north of the University of Washington, abutting the historic Burke Gilman Trail.
+Burke + Union is located just north of the University of Washington, abutting the historic Burke Gilman Trail.
 Our project involved transforming an existing parking lot into an apartment building, while also incorporating a new parking structure to service the units and two neighboring properties.

 Siteline

 An Uptown building with World’s Fair flair.
 Siteline, a development blending residential, office, and retail under one roof, sits at the confluence of Lower Queen Anne, Denny Triangle, and South Lake Union.
-The mixed-use Uptown community draws inspiration from neighboring Seattle Center—the civic hub home originally developed for the 1962 World’s Fair—by weaving in history, context, and arts into the design.
+This mixed-use Uptown community draws inspiration from neighboring Seattle Center—the civic hub originally developed for the 1962 World’s Fair—by weaving in history, context, and arts into the design.

 Wayfarer Apartments